zawhtetwai/datasciencecoursera/GettingAndCleaningData/README.md

 #Human Activity Recognition Using Smartphones
 This assignment is to work on the data collected from the accelerometers from the Samsung Galaxy S smartphone.

-##The deliverables for the assignment:
+##Deliverables for the assignment:
-1. CodeBook.md
+* CodeBook.md
-2. UCI HAR Dataset (unzipped data set)
+* UCI HAR Dataset (unzipped data set)
-3. README.MD
+* README.MD
-4. run_analysis.R
+* run_analysis.R

 ##Prerequisites for the script (run_analysis.R)
-1. R 3.1.1
+* R 3.1.1 <br/>
- -download link for Mac: http://cran.r-project.org/bin/macosx/ -download link for Windows: http://cran.r-project.org/bin/windows/base/
+ -download link for Mac: http://cran.r-project.org/bin/macosx/ <br/> -download link for Windows: http://cran.r-project.org/bin/windows/base/ <br/>
-2. RTools 3.1
+* RTools 3.1
-3. plyr package
+* plyr package

 ##How to run the script
 1. Launch the RGUI